MBAllely/hair_salon_php/readme.md

 _When a stylist is edited, the clients don't appear on the page unless another client is added.
 Eh._

+_Oh, and the CSS doesn't work on all the pages.
+But that's for the front end nerds (dear front end nerds: please fix my pages)._

 ## Support and contact details

 _If you have any questions, concerns, or feedback, please contact me through_ [gitHub](https://github.com/MBAllely/).